Proud Boys member who allegedly shouted about taking the Capitol before breach arrested

-Nordean and three other Proud Boys seen near Nordean that day have pleaded not guilty to charges of conspiring to obstruct police and Congress’s joint session to confirm the 2020 election results.
+Nordean and three other Proud Boys seen near Nordean that day have pleaded not guilty to charges of conspiring to obstruct police and the joint session of Congress to confirm the 2020 election results.

 Scott has not been charged with conspiracy but is accused of being among the initial members of the mob that engaged with police on the lower West Terrace of the Capitol.
 He faces charges of assault on a federal officer, engaging in physical violence on Capitol grounds and other counts.

-Prosecutors allege that as many as 60 members the Proud Boys, a right-wing group with a history of violence that threw its support to former president Trump, communicated on-the-ground in Washington before several allegedly spearheaded key parts of the rioting that authorities said led to five deaths, assaults on nearly 140 police and the panicky evacuation of lawmakers.
+Prosecutors allege as many as 60 members of the Proud Boys, a right-wing group with a history of violence that threw its support to President Donald Trump in the election, communicated on the ground in Washington before several allegedly spearheaded key parts of the rioting that authorities said led to five deaths, assaults on nearly 140 police and the panicky evacuation of lawmakers.

-Scott was arrested Thursday and had an initial court appearance in Tampa., Fla., according to the Justice Department and court records.
+Scott was arrested Thursday and had an initial court appearance in Tampa, according to the Justice Department and court records.

 In an April 29 charging affidavit unsealed Thursday, the FBI said Scott, wearing a blue “GOD, Guns & Trump” cap, yellow-tinted goggles and olive-green jacket was “among the first” members of a mob to initiate contact with police at a lower West Terrace stairwell.
 Four minutes later, according to charging papers, rioters charged up and broke through a window on the next level at about 2:13 p.m., eventually raiding the Senate chamber and forcing police to defend the House chamber with guns drawn.